All motifs

 Cabin

-The cabin as a modest, enclosed wooden dwelling set apart from the wider world - invoked across Taylor's folklore/evermore-era as both a lyric image (the site of re-grounding after emotional crisis) and an album-conceptual figure (the recording cabin at Long Pond, the cabin set built for the Eras Tour folklore/evermore segment).
-Distinct from the bed (intimate interior furniture) and the hometown register (place of origin); the cabin's force lies in the solidity of its floor under foot and in its enclosure as a retreat from the wider world: the structure the speaker returns to in order to stand again on something stable, and the structure that organises an entire album's visual and emotional register.
+The cabin as a small, enclosed wooden dwelling set apart from the world, used across the folklore and evermore era both as a lyric image (the place she returns to in order to find her feet after a crisis) and as a real-world figure for that era itself, the recording cabin at Long Pond and the cabin set built for that section of the Eras Tour.
+It is different from the bed (intimate furniture) and the hometown (where she is from): the cabin's force is in the solid floor under her feet and the sense of retreat, the structure she goes back to in order to stand on something steady, and the structure that gives a whole era its look and feel.

-Solid ground after being adrift - the floor under the speaker's step as the moment crisis ends and embodied stability returns - and, in the broader catalogue-conceptual register, the retreat-dwelling that holds the folklore/evermore era's distinctive position in Taylor's body of work: the cabin as the place the maker withdraws to in order to make, and the visual shorthand for that withdrawal once the work is performed.
-The image carries the Romantic tradition of the woodland dwelling as the place where the artist recovers what the world has cost her.
+Solid ground after being adrift, the floor under her step as the moment a crisis ends and steadiness comes back.
+In the wider sense it is the retreat the maker withdraws to in order to work, and the visual shorthand for that withdrawal once the work is out in the world.
+Behind it sits the Romantic idea of the cabin in the woods as the place an artist recovers what the world has taken from her.

 Appears in 1 song